 Here in the USA, February is Black History Month.
 If you haven’t already, I’d like to invite you toclick here and read my post, Why are We Shouting?
 (Remembering MLK’s Message).
 From there you can link to read One Blood, A Civil Rights Story, Jean Colby, my mother-in-law and Sara Clay, my sister-in-law recount their experiences as Civil Rights activists.

-Our culture spends a lot of time demeaning men and undermining the importance of the role of fathers, but wonders at the staggering numbers of fatherless and troubled children.
-To the fathers out there who stick it out and stand up for their families, and to the men who have stepped up to the plate to fill someone else’s shoes—thank you.
-You play a vital role not only in your family, but your positive impact is felt throughout society.
+Our culture tends to demean men and undermine the important role of fathers, then wonders at the staggering numbers of fatherless and troubled children.
+Dads who stick it out and stand up for their families play a vital role in their family and their positive impact reverberates throughout society.
+Likewise, those men who step up to fill someone else’s shoes.

 “And I look around at all these wives and mamas who got.
 It.
 Down.
 Seriously, I’m surrounded by women who don’t just impress me.
 They terrify me with their apparent perfection,” said my friend, Rebekah.